Actindo-AG/Documentation/DataHub/UserInterface/04_DataTypeList.md

 - ![Toggle](../../Assets/Icons/Toggle.png "[Toggle]") *Gross prices*
   Enable this toggle to display gross prices.
 Disable the toggle to display net prices.
 By default, this toggle is enabled.

-  > [Info] Note that it is especially for the ETL-mapping very important if prices are net or gross.
+  > [Info] Note that, especially for the ETL-mapping, it is very important if prices are net or gross.

 - ![Toggle](../../Assets/Icons/Toggle.png "[Toggle]") *Show MSRP field*
   Enable this toggle to display the MSRP field.
 Disable the toggle to hide the MSRP field.
 By default, this toggle is disabled.

 - ![Toggle](../../Assets/Icons/Toggle.png "[Toggle]") *Use Promotions*
-  Enable this toggle to enable to enter a promotion period for prices.
+  Enable this toggle to allow to enter a promotion period for prices.
 Disable the toggle to not allow promotion prices.
 By default, this toggle is disabled.

 - *Currency*
   Click the drop-down list to select the currency to be used.
 All available currencies are displayed in the drop-down list.
 By default, the default currency is preselected.